Revised crystal structure and electronic properties of high dielectric Ba(Fe$_{1/2}$Nb$_{1/2}$)O$_{3}$ ceramics: Considered structures for DFT calculations

 \section{Considered structures for DFT calculations}

 Table \ref{table:supercell_str} presents the structural characteristics and relative spin-polarized GGA energies of various possible structures in a ($2 \times 2 \times 2$) supercell.
-The supercell structure consists of 8 Fe atoms out of which 4 were replace by Nb atoms.
-The structures {\bf S1}, {\bf S2} and {\bf S3}, respectively, correspond to cases when the the Nb atoms lie in a plane, alternatively with Fe atoms atoms along all the principle directions, and along one of the face edge and face diagonal.
-Considering the $Pm\bar{3}m$ structure obtained by XRD and NPD data, the position of the oxygen atom was kept fixed.
-For example, for the cubic $Fm\bar{3}m$ structure ({\bf S3}), the position of O atoms we fixed at (1/4,0,0).
+The supercell structure contains four Fe atoms and four Nb atoms.
+Due to the size of the supercell, all the resulting structures consist of a periodic arrangement of the TM ions: \begin{itemize} \item [-] {\bf S1}: alternating layers of Nb and Fe atoms along a principle direction, \item [-] {\bf S2}: alternating Nb and Fe atoms along all principle directions (leading to a face centered cubic structure), \item [-] {\bf S3}: alternating Nb and Fe atoms along a face diagonal. \item [-] {\bf S4}: alternating Nb and Fe atoms along a face diagonal and the principle direction orthonormal to it. \end{itemize} Considering the $Pm\bar{3}m$ structure obtained by XRD and NPD data, the position of the oxygen atom was kept fixed.
+For example, for the cubic $Fm\bar{3}m$ structure ({\bf S3}), the position of O atoms were fixed at (1/4,0,0).

 The face-centered cubic $Fm\bar{3}m$ structure turns out to have the lowest energy and was used for a detailed analysis of the electronic properties.
 We also obtained the optimal lattice parameters for the $Fm\bar{3}m$ structure.
-Fig. \ref{fig:vol-opt} shows the dependence of energy on volume of the unit cell, as obtained within the spin-polarized GGA calculations and accounting for scalar relativistic correction.
+Fig. \ref{fig:vol-opt} shows the dependence of energy on volume of the unit cell, as obtained within the spin-polarized GGA calculations and accounting for scalar relativistic corrections.